 The D4D on the Road™ workshops, hosted at Periclean colleges and universities, provide training in leadership development, media strategy, coalition building, and developing an effective message.
 Using a carefully designed model, advocacy experts empower students, faculty, staff, and community members to advance their particular issue or cause.
 Since 2008, Project Pericles has trained more than 2,300 attendees at Periclean colleges and universities across the United States through these day-long workshops.
 More information about D4D on the Road workshops is provided at the bottom of the page.

 Additional Information on the Debating for Democracy National Conference:

-The fifth D4D National Conference was hosted by Eugene Lang College The New School for Liberal Arts in New York City in March 2013.
+The sixth D4D National Conference was hosted by Eugene Lang College The New School for Liberal Arts in New York City in March 2015.
 Student leaders and activists from our Periclean colleges and universities across the country attended.

 The D4D Legislative Hearing is a highlight of the D4D National Conference.
 This unique event provides students a forum to articulate their solutions to some of today's most important public policy issues.
-At the March 2013 conference, student teams from five institutions were selected to participate in the legislative hearings based on the quality of the letters they sent to their elected officials.
-The final five teams were chosen from more than 60 letters that students sent to state and federal representatives.
-The finalists presented their issues to a panel of judges consisting of former elected officials: U.S. Senator Harris Wofford (D-PA); U.S. Congressman Thomas Downey (D-NY); U.S. Assistant Secretary of State for African Affairs Constance Berry Newman; and Mayor of Baltimore Kurt Schmoke.
+At the March 2015 conference, student teams from five institutions were selected to participate in the legislative hearings based on the quality of the letters they sent to their elected officials.
+The final five teams were chosen from letters that student teams sent to state and federal representatives.
+The finalists presented their issues to a panel of judges consisting of former elected officials: Carol Browner, Former EPA Administrator; former U.S. Congressman Thomas Downey (D-NY); and the Honorable Edwina Richardson-Mendelson.